-For Autoimmune Diseases, patients normally start at 1mg or 1.5mg and increase to 4.5mg daily over a period of 4 - 8 weeks.
+For Autoimmune Diseases, patients normally start at 1mg and increase to 4.5mg daily over a period of 4 weeks.

-However, for Hashimotos, Chronic Fatigue Syndrome or Fibromyalgia, the suggested starting dose is usually 0.5mg - 1.0mg and it is increased by 0.5mg a week until 4.5mg is reached.
+However, for Hashimotos, Chronic Fatigue Syndrome or Fibromyalgia, the starting dose is usually 0.5mg and it is increased by 0.5mg a week until 4.5mg is reached.

 For Cancer, LDN can be taken at similar doses, but must be avoided the week before and the week after cancer chemotherapy.
-This does not include a drug called tamoxifen or daily medications for prostate cancer.
+This does not include a drug called tamoxifen or daily medications for prostate cancer such as finasteride.